editorconfig-checker/editorconfig-checker/README.md

 If you want to see which files the tool would check without checking them you can pass the `--dry-run` flag.

-Note that while `--dry-run` outputs absolute paths, a regular expression matches on relative paths from where the `ec` command is used.
+Note that while `--dry-run` outputs absolute paths, a regular expression matches on relative paths from where the `editorconfig-checker` command is used.

 ## Docker